Harry2166/Cube-Scrambler-and-Timer/README.md

 For those without experience in using or solving a Rubik's Cube, refer to the following link: https://ruwix.com/the-rubiks-cube/notation/

-This code has three functions:
+This project has three functions:
 - To give a scramble for the Rubik's Cube
 - To have a timer for the Rubik's Cube
 - To store the times in a separate .txt file